Franklin Mountains State Park

 Two hiking trails are currently accessible off of Loop 375/Transmountain Road.
 Work is underway for a trail network that will ultimately have more than 100 miles of trails.
 Rock climbing is one of the park's newest recreational activities, with established climbing areas in McKelligon Canyon.

 A limited number of primitive tent camping sites are available in the Tom Mays Unit.
 Traditional sites allow for tents placed on the ground.
 Five self-contained RV sites have also been added.
-All potential campers should be forewarned: there are no ground fires allowed within park boundaries and no water or electricity supplies.
+All potential campers should be forewarned: there are no water or electricity supplies.
 Those desiring camping reservations may contact the park office.
 Reservations are recommended.

 Note: Visitors are asked to help protect the park at all times.
 No motorized vehicles (including ATVs) are allowed on any dirt roads or trails.